Health Priority Grant FAQs

-Our spring grant cycle opens in December and our fall cycle opens in June.
+Our spring grant cycle Letter of Intent is due in February and our fall cycle Letter of Intent is due in August.
 If you miss the deadline you will need to wait for the next grant cycle.

 The Foundation does not provide grant writing assistance.
 However, we are available to answer questions and provide limited guidance during the process.

 Is there a maximum dollar amount for grant requests?